OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-088.md

 ## Psalm 88:6

-> You have put me in the lowest pit,
+> You have placed me in the lowest pit,
 > In dark places, in the depths.

 ## Psalm 88:7

-> Your wrath has rested upon me,
+> Your wrath has weighed heavily upon me,
-> And You have afflicted me with all Your waves.
+> And You have overwhelmed me with all Your waves.

 > Selah

 ## Psalm 88:8

-> You have removed my acquaintances far from me;
+> You have distanced my acquaintances from me;
 > You have made me an object of loathing to them;
 > I am shut in and cannot go out.